LouisTsiattalou/TradeDataVis/README.md

 ## ToDo
 * Adapt _Unzip.R_ and _Make2015db.R_ to include importers(?) data.
 * Solve error for old SMKA including the sub character for some reason.
+* Implement a correct solution for codes - discuss with Tim.
 * Develop shiny app.